nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. It has premium features that require payment.<br>
 2. No auto clear of done tasks or the option to auto clear done tasks after a certain period.<br>
 3. No levels of priority.
-Only priority or no priorty.<br>
+Only priority or no priority.<br>
 4. Floating tasks are not always displayed.<br>
 5. Only one color scheme in the basic version. <br>
 6. Requires an account to start using.<br>
 7. Not keyboard friendly.
 Requires substantial mouse usage.<br>
-8. Frequently malfunctions and requres a restart.<br>
+8. Frequently malfunctions and requires a restart.<br>
 <!-- @@author -->

 <!-- @@author A0147619W -->